sleconf/sleconf-www/2017/CFP.md

 - Distinguished reviewer.
 Award for distinguished reviewer, as determined by the PC chairs using feedback from the authors.

-- Distinguished artefact.
+- Distinguished artifact.
 Award for the artifact most significantly exceeding expectations, as determined by the AEC chairs based on the recommendations of the artifact evaluation committee.

 ### Concurrent Submissions